The Island on the life line

 Some palmists say that an island on life line is a negative mark, even to say it shows disease like cancer.
 So, you can imagine my horror and fear when I found this island on my palm.
 This marking is not, however, a reliable indication of cancer, nor is it a forecast that cancer or any other disease is present.
 It is, at most, a sign that something causes the energies to split in two directions.

-The energy levels might be low during the period indicated on the line.
+The energy levels might be depleted during the period indicated on the line.
 Mostly, the island on a line shows a temporary state, lasting only for the duration of it.
-(See my video about it here.)
-In some people, of course depending on other factors, it can mean a predisposition to a particular disease, such as alcoholism or depression.
+In some people, of course, (depending on other factors) it can mean a predisposition to a particular disease, such as alcoholism, PTSD or depression.

-So, the markings, no matter what they look like, indicate interruptions to life.
-These interruptions do not have to be negative.
+The island mark primarily indicates uncertainty or interruptions to life.
+These disruptions do not have to be negative.
 They can and often are positive changes or life events, such as having children or getting married.
 Starting a new kind of life at any age can interrupt career, hobbies, friends, family and even the general outlook on life.
 These changes, in turn, can make its mark on the palm of your hand, especially on the life line.

 A WORD OF WARNING